Skip to main content

 Annual

 OBJECTIVE 12 — Operate with efficiency and transparency, ensuring the responsible and accountable use of public resources. % of departments/schools meeting annual performance audit or fiscal accountability standards.
-Performance Audit Annual
+Performance Audit In Development Annual

 Public availability and timeliness of financial reporting and budget documentation ACFR